vector-man/tinyips/README.md

 About tinyIPS
 =============
 tinyIPS is a lightweight, cross-platform command-line IPS (International Patching System) patcher and creator.

+The project page is located here: https://github.com/vector-man/tinyips

 About LibIPS.NET
 ================